 Serve immediately, or store for later.

-Peppers that won’t be used immediately can be stored in the refrigerator or freezer for later.
-Some people also enjoy conserving them in vinegar or brine solutions.
+If you have leftovers, store them in the fridge or freezer for later.
+Some people also conserve them in vinegar or brine solutions.

 In the refrigerator